Ilsommo97/SpaceshipRun/README.md

 # The game

-The game is about controlling a Space ship dragging your mouse around and avoiding meteorites coming in front of you.
+The game is about controlling a Space ship dragging your mouse around the screen while avoiding meteorites coming in front of you.
 You must also collect checkpoint by passing inside the rings placed in the map.
-A shooting system and cool dark hole will be the next features added!
+A shooting system and cool dark holes will be the next features to add!

 ## About the code